Well, I have done another rewrite of the first chapter of Ordo Lupus – even though it is already available.

-I did try ‘hit by a bus’ but that sounded too strong and cliched.
-Even now it is stronger than I would have tried before, but I think if anything it does midly puncture the readers flow of thoughts and expectations so that it makes them sit up and pay attention.
+I did try ‘hit by a bus,’ but that sounded too strong and cliched.
+Even now it is stronger than I would have tried before, but I think if anything it does mildly puncture the reader’s flow of thoughts and expectations, so that it makes them sit up and pay attention.

-One other thing that came up which was interesting was a discussion with another crit person about narrative ‘age’.
-In Ordo Lupus, the narrator is, on the whole speaking from the point of view of a 50ish man but his recollections of childhood are those of a child but often using words that the child wouldn’t have had access to.
+One other interesting thing that came up was a discussion with another crit person about narrative ‘age’.
+In Ordo Lupus, the narrator is, on the whole, speaking from the point of view of a 50-ish man, but his recollections of childhood are those of a child, though often using words that the child wouldn’t have had access to.
 The person critting my Chapter was, at first, of the opinion that this was a problem.
 However, he then emailed me back to say that he had changed his mind and that he thought it worked.
-I later read an article on the bbc website about Harper Lee’s To Kill a Mockingbird.
-The article was largely discussing why the book appeals to adults and children alike and the writer put forward their opinion that the reason was because the narrative ‘age’ moved continually between that of the middle-aged woman that the writer was, and scout, who was at the time the story took place, a child.
+I later read an article on the BBC website about Harper Lee’s To Kill a Mockingbird.
+The article was largely discussing why the book appeals to adults and children alike, and the writer put forward their opinion that the reason was because the narrative ‘age’ moved continually between that of the middle-aged woman that the writer was, and scout, who was at the time the story took place, a child.